German and Politics (BA)

 029 2087 6247

-For the Politics side of the degree there are three compulsory core modules:
+For the Politics side of the degree there are two compulsory core modules:

 There are two pathways on the German side: one for students with an A-level or equivalent in German; the other for students beginning German afresh.
 You choose the language module relevant to you, plus one other module: